-The premier Mauritius International Art Fair – (MIAF) is a multi-disciplinary contemporary art fair which will be held from 8th to 11th August 2019, at le Caudan Arts Centre, positioning Mauritius as an art destination and contender for one of the world most artistically and culturally vibrant countries with the aim to educate and introduce original artwork from local and international artists.
+After a momentous premiere edition of Mauritius International Art Fair- (MIAF) 2019, we are launching the 2nd Edition on 5th to 8th August 2020 at the Caudan Art Centre.
+MIAF is a multi-disciplinary contemporary art fair positioning Mauritius as an art destination and contender for one of the world most artistically and culturally vibrant countries with the aim to educate and introduce original artwork from local and international artists.

 The MIAF is an annual rendezvous for artists from all over the world to gather, network, and engage in artistic dialogue and cultural exchange.
 MIAF unites artists from around the world – predominantly from neighboring islands (Rodrigues, Reunion, Madagascar, Seychelles) as well from the five continent Europe, the Middle East, Africa, Asia, Americas, and Oceania – in the spirit of plugging Mauritian artists into the global art network.